Milwaukee – presumably like most cities – is full of stories of hidden places.

 Technically, the building, with its squat octagonal dome, is a chapel, because it has no entrance from the street, but the word "chapel" conjures something considerably more modest.

 It is said that the architects toured Italy as research for this commission.

-Top-loaded with relics preserved in reliquaries in the sanctuary, in the adjoining Chapel of Perpetual Adoration and in a connecting relic chapel, the main chapel even has the entire earthly remains of 3rd century martyr Saint Leoninus preserved in the Sacred Heart altar to the left of the main altar.
-Nearby is a fragment of the true cross.
+Top-loaded with relics preserved in reliquaries in the sanctuary, in the adjoining Chapel of Perpetual Adoration and in a connecting relic chapel, the main chapel even has the entire earthly remains of 3rd century martyr Saint Leoninus preserved in the Sacred Heart altar to the left of the main altar (pictured below).
+Nearby is a fragment of the true cross (pictured below that).